-Hecla Quebec - (French language COVID-19 resources can be found here)
+Hecla Quebec - (French language COVID-19 resources can be found here) (as per press release dated April 14th, 2020):

 - Hecla Mining Company announced that Casa Berardi plans to restart operations on April 15th, following the Government of Quebec's decision to allow mining activities to resume. - The restart of operations is planned over a month and will follow the Government's guidelines with a focus on maintaining appropriate COVID-19 practices, including emphasizing proper hygiene practices and social distancing.
 As an added precaution, open pit contract mining will not yet resume to minimize the number of workers on site.
 Stockpiled open pit ore will be fed to the mill until contract mining resumes.